-Join your fellow Habitat Xers for registration, beverages, and light snacks in the Talus Room.
+Join your fellow Habitat Xers for a full breakfast in the Peaks dining room.
+Registration will be open in the Talus Room.

 Opening Session.
 Welcome.
 Housekeeping.
 Introductions and flash interviews of participants.
+Introduction of the 2018 Habitat X Fellows.
 Four-minute previews of the Wednesday sessions.

 Break.
 Snacks and beverages.
 Get out and stretch your legs!